-If your event fulfils the minimum criteria outlined above, please continue and complete the Government Advocacy application form (PDF, 1.73MB) and return it to EventSupport@visitbritain.org, with the following reference in the subject line: Advocacy / Event name.
+If you fulfil the minimum eligibility criteria, please continue and complete the Government Advocacy application form and return it to EventSupport@visitbritain.org, with the following reference in the subject line: Advocacy/Event name.

 Applications can be received on an ongoing basis.
 We recommend applying as early as possible, to get the best possible assistance.
-However Advocacy Support cannot be guaranteed.
+Please allow a minimum of one month for advocacy requests.

 Be aware that submitting a request for support, regardless of whether the minimum criteria is satisfied, does not ensure that the support will be made available under this or any other initiative.